helto4real/dotnet-tools.vim/README.md

 ## Installation
 This plugin requires the `dotnet` command line tool to be installed.
 You can install it from [here](https://dotnet.microsoft.com/download).

-You can install this plugin using LazyGit by running the following command:
+You can install this plugin using Lazy by running the following:

 ```lua
 return {